Germinating the seeds

 Water the soil until evenly moist (but not soggy), and place the seeds about 1.5 inches (4 cm) from each other and the sides of the pot.
 Cover with 1/8 to 1/4 inches (3-6 mm) of soil and water this layer.

 Until the seeds sprout, ensure that the soil surface doesn't dry out.
 An easy way to maintain moisture is to enclose the pots in a clear plastic dome or bag.
 Just leave it open a crack for fresh air to enter.
 You may need to drip some water on the soil every day or 2 to keep it moist.

-Until they sprout, aim to keep them between about 65 and 75 degrees F (18-23°C) during the day (a little cooler at night is ok).
-I suggest keeping them below 80 degrees F (27°C).
+Until they sprout, aim to keep them between about 65 and 80 degrees F (18-27°C) during the day (a little cooler at night is ok).
+I have no experience germinating them outside that temperature range.
 I recommend placing a minimum/maximum thermometer near the pots, especially if using a heat mat.
 Keep the pots in a bright spot out of direct sun.
-A fluorescent bulb kept 4 inches (10 cm) away provides the right amount of light.

-The seeds should start sprouting within 4 to 6 weeks.
-Some may take up to 3 months.
+The seeds should usually start sprouting within 4 to 6 weeks, but sometimes take up to 3 months to begin sprouting.

 Once they sprout, give them bright light but no direct sun.
 An LED or fluorescent lamp kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").